 A statue of Ed Sheeran was put up in Moscow in Russia , ahead of the star's first concert in the country.

-The five-metre figure appeared at the entrance of Moscow's Gorky Park ahead of his gig on Friday 19 July.
+The five-metre figure appeared at the entrance of Moscow's Gorky Park as as part of his ÷ (Divide) tour in 2019.

 One fan commented on social media: "Has any other country done this to celebrate an Ed Sheeran concert?
 Because I would love a whole army of these things!"

-It joins the statue of his wife and former US First Lady Melania Trump was unveiled in her hometown of Sevnica in Slovenia where it caused quite a stir - but not quite for the right reasons.
+It joins the statue of his wife and former US First Lady Melania Trump in her hometown of Sevnica in Slovenia where it caused quite a stir - but again not really for the right reasons.

 US artist Brad Downey paid a local chainsaw expert Ales Zupevc to carve the statue from a tree trunk.